MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/device/fullscreen-api.md

 -  Swiped down from the top of the screen.
 -  Swiped up from the bottom of the screen.

+> [!NOTE]
-> NOTE:  If an element loses focus while it's in full-screen mode, it doesn't exit full-screen mode.
+>  If an element loses focus while it's in full-screen mode, it doesn't exit full-screen mode.

 ## Find an element in full-screen mode